 Unless otherwise determined by SC Housing all units will be fixed not floating.
-Fixed units - specific units are designated as HOME, NHTF, SC HTF or NSP assisted units and therefore, subject to each program's rent and occupancy requirements.
+Fixed units - specific units are designated as HOME, NHTF, or SC HTF assisted units and therefore, subject to each program's rent and occupancy requirements.
 The unit's designation never changes.
+Applicant's will need to keep this in mind when determining which units will be selected to meet Section 504 requirements.
+Units designated for higher income households will provide the project owner with the most opportunities to lease 504 units to disabled income qualified tenants.